D0men1c0/ISSR_Darkweb/README.md

 ## Future work

-- [ ] **Merge Baselines**: The next steps involve merging the baselines obtained from the Thread and Content sections into a single model to integrate both representations, with Thread providing general topics and Content extending them.
+- [X] **Merge Baselines**: The next steps involve merging the baselines obtained from the Thread and Content sections into a single model to integrate both representations, with Thread providing general topics and Content extending them.
 - [X] **Validation**: Validate the results using clustering metrics and machine learning models.
 Given the data volume, LightGBM may not be sufficient, so exploring neural networks could be beneficial.
-- [ ] **Topic Refinement**: Conduct a final review of the topics, potentially integrating specific expressions that need to be highlighted (e.g., a particular abbreviation for a drug that wasn't identified).
+- [X] **Topic Refinement**: Conduct a final review of the topics, potentially integrating specific expressions that need to be highlighted (e.g., a particular abbreviation for a drug that wasn't identified).
-- [ ] **Integration with LLAMA2**: Incorporate LLAMA2 to better explain and refine the topic labels.
-LLAMA2 can provide more detailed and contextually relevant labels, enhancing the interpretability of the topics.
+- [X] **Integration with GenAI**: Incorporate Generative AI to better explain and refine the topic labels.
+Mistral can provide more detailed and contextually relevant labels, enhancing the interpretability of the topics.
-- [ ] **Deployment on HuggingFace**: Push both the "general" model with 7 topics and the more specific model resulting from merging the Thread and Content sub-models to HuggingFace.
+- [X] **Deployment on HuggingFace**: Push both the "general" model with 7 topics and the more specific model resulting from merging the Thread and Content sub-models to HuggingFace.
-- [ ] **Temporal Validation**: If time permits, validate the results over time using LSTM (currently done with BERT) to ensure temporal consistency and gain additional insights.
+- [X] **Temporal Validation**: If time permits, validate the results over time using LSTM (currently done with BERT) to ensure temporal consistency and gain additional insights.
+- [ ] **Dataset Integration**: Explore the integration of additional datasets to make the merged model more robust and comprehensive.
+This would involve aligning different datasets to ensure consistency and leveraging diverse data sources to cover more topics and nuances.
 - [ ] **Multimodal Model**: Finally, consider making the model multimodal by incorporating both text and images.
 This would require more in-depth development.